sshanshans/math106/index.md

 The Math 106L Syllabus gives a complete schedule of the course along with daily homework assignments.
 You are expected to do the homework before each class so that you can understand the new material.
 This homework will not be collected nor graded, but it is unlikely that you will succeed on exams without practice.

 * Problem sets:  <br>
 These one-problem (often multi-part) assignments are designed to help you think more deeply about material.
 As a work of warning, the assignments do not fully cover the scope of the class, and you should not use them as a substitue for daily homework assignments.
 Assignments are due in class by the start of class on the day indicated at the top of the problem set.
-These problems are available under the schedule section.
+These problems are available under the schedule section. <br>
 You are encouraged to collaborate with others in the course and use the resources of the help room.
 But your written solutions must be your own, reflecting your own personal understanding.
 Late assignments will not be accepted.

 * Lab reports: <br>
-You will either have an individual quiz or be required to hand in a group report on your work in the following week's lab.
+You will either have an individual quiz or be required to hand in a group report on your work in the following week's lab.  <br>

 ### Midterms and Final Exam:
 There will be four in-class midterms and one final in the exam period in this course.
 These exams are scheduled on the following dates: